Download Ant/Maven tools for the current release

 The current SureLogic tool release is version 22.214.171.124511101212.
 You must be running Eclipse on a Java 7 (or higher) VM (more details below).

 If you don't have a license you can get one here.
 You don't need a license to install the tools—just to use them.

 It should take no more than 5 minutes for you to get up and running if you already have a working Eclipse installed on your machine.
 If you do not have Eclipse please go to the Eclipse Download Site and download and install a copy.
-If you have any problems getting up and running, please call Tim Halloran at (412) 722-3338 for help.
-We want you to have a good experience with our product and are ready to help (it can sometimes be difficult to navigate the Eclipse plug-in installation and management user interface).
+If you have any problems getting our tools up and running, please email firstname.lastname@example.org or file a report in our Bugzilla.
+We want you to have a good experience with our product and are ready to help.
+We realize that it can be difficult to navigate the Eclipse plug-in installation and management user interface.

-The tools may be installed and used in versions 3.5.2, 3.6.2, 3.7.2, 4.2 (and higher) of Eclipse.
-Installing the tools on Linux is only supported for versions 3.6.2 of Eclipse and higher.
+The tools may be installed and used in versions 3.7.2 and higher of Eclipse (higher being recommend).
+Eclipse 4.4 (or higher) is needed for Java 8 support.
 If you are not sure if your version of Eclipse is supported please contact SureLogic.
 The Eclipse-based IBM Rational Application Developer for WebSphere Software (RAD) 8.0 is supported.

 -vmargs -Xms40m -Xmx384m